 How do I get to Naeba from Australia?

-What’s the best time to ski in Naeba?
+When is the best time to ski in Naeba?

 TL;DR